unisave-cloud/website/src/docs/epic-authentication/epic-authentication.md

 8. Transfer the selected permissions into the `BasicEOSSDKComponent` as the `ScopeFlags`.
 Make sure you select the exact same flags as the permissions you have granted.
 No more, no less.
 If you don't set this right, the game will just not work with cryptic messages and freeze on play-mode exit.
 Yay!
     <img src="eos-application-permissions.png" alt="Permission settings for the application" />
     <img src="sdk-component-scope-flags.png" alt="Scope flags for the EOS SDK component" />
 9. Lastly fill out your game name and version into the `BasicEOSSDKComponent`.
+These values are only informative and don't need to match anything in the *Developer Portal*.
+You can tick the checkbox to get the values from Unity *Project Settings* instead.
-You can also adjust the logging level, or disable it completely.
+10. You can also adjust the logging level, or disable it completely.
 The SDK logs a lot of errors even if everything works (because it has to do workarounds when running in the Unity Editor).

-**\[TODO\] is the name and version only informative?
-Can I take it from the Unity project settings?**

 With everything filled out, you can enter the play mode again.
 The demo should behave the same, except that now the EOS SDK is logging into your game, not the *Unisave Integration Testing* demo game.